fbpx

 There are ways to limit the amount of inheritance tax you pay legally.

-The first and simplest is to leave everything to a surviving spouse or civil partner, since this will not be taxed.
+The first and simplest is to leave everything to a surviving spouse or civil partner.
+This will not be taxed.

-It is essential to make a will stating this.
-If there is no will, known as intestacy, some of the estate will be passed on to children and may be subject to inheritance tax.
+You must make a will stating this.
+If there is no will, known as intestacy, some of the estate will be passed on to children.
+So, it may be subject to inheritance tax.

-Wills can also be changed after someone has passed away, as all beneficiaries agree.
+Wills can change after someone has passed away if all beneficiaries agree.

 Gifts